SoftwareDesignDevKings/SoftwareDevelopmentNotes/README.md

 ## If you're commiting to this repository introduce yourself here:
 - HFoxwell 🦊 -> I'm the owner of this repo welcome 🙋‍♂️
  ![waving gif](https://media.tenor.com/zaZ2CQnvT7MAAAAM/greetings.gif)
+-otistheandoid -> Swag up homies, it is I

 ## 🏢 Project Structure 🏢
 - Readme.md ➡️ This document is to seek instruction on how to use this repository.